 - Try to remain calm, unemotional, and factually honest about how the person’s drinking hurts you and others.

 - Discuss the problem with someone you trust.
 Perhaps a friend, clergyperson, social worker, or someone who has experienced alcohol abuse.
-It could be either personally or in a family member.

 - Try to maintain a healthy, normal atmosphere in the home.
 Include the problem drinker in family life.